Who are you? Why do I need to go through an organization like yours?

 The choice of program depends on your status at the time of your application:

 if you are a student or have graduated within the past 12 months, « Internship USA » is for you.
-You can apply for PCT if you have 12 months of professional experience during your studies (we can take into consideration your internships)
+You can apply for PCT if you have 12 months of professional experience during your studies (internships can be taken into consideration)

 if you are a college graduate with 1 year of professional experience or if you are a high school graduate with 5 years of professional experience, you need to apply for the « PCT USA » program.